 Katie Krause has a B.S and M.A. in Early Childhood and Early Intervention from The Ohio State University.
 Her areas of specialization include using technology to develop interactive and easily accessible programs for child care professionals and families and supporting early childhood professionals in creating quality early learning environments and programs for all children.
 In her free time, Katie enjoys spending time with her family, exploring Nebraska and is a 4-H Horse Judge.

 Jaclynn, is an Extension Educator on The Learning Child Team.
 Jaci holds a Bachelor's degree in Early Childhood Education/Child Development from the University of Nebraska - Lincoln and a Master's degree in Curriculum and Instruction from Doane College in Crete, Ne.
 Jaci provides training to childcare providers and families in the Southeast area of Nebraska.
-Jaci has over 15 years of experience working with children birth to 8 years of age, including 8 years of center based childcare director experience.
+Jaci has more than 18 years of experience working with children birth to 8 years of age, including 8 years of center based childcare director experience.

 Leanne holds a BS degree in Education and Family Resources from UNL and an MS degree in Family Life Education & Consultation from Kansas State University.
 She serves as an Extension Educator working with families, youth, and early childhood professionals to support the development of children ages 0-12.
 Leanne has a special interest in furthering the development of 4-H Clover Kids and assisting teens to be teachers in 4-H after school programs.